 The New Zealand Story

-Another classic arcade conversion for the ZX Spectrum.
+Another classic arcade conversion.
 The New Zealand story is a cutesy platform game where you control Tiki the Kiwi around each level to rescue his friends who have been kidnapped by a large seal!
 Whilst this version suffers from slightly janky scrolling, the game still manages to retain a lot of the feel of the arcade original and was highly regarded upon its original release back in 1989.

 Considered a real classic on the ZX Spectrum, Glider Rider is a simple isometric view game where you ride a motorbike which has the capability to transform into a hang glider, hence the name – Glider Rider!
 The simple aim of the game is to ride and glide around the island destroying reactors which power the enemy base by dropping grenades from above.